TomoakiNagahara/op-skeleton-2024/README.md

  This trick is set up when you run `php assets/git/init.php`.
  Please do not worry.
 If you have configured your own git hooks, the hook-the-hooks won't get in the way.

+### The PICK

+ The PICK is easy to the pick of commit.

 ## 2022 had a big change!!

  The first is `OP()` function.